dimatkachuk2607g/portfolio/projects/basic_website/README.md

 # Basic Automation Website Project

-This project is a basic website for QA automation testing in my selenium/playwright projects
+This project is a basic website for QA automation testing in my selenium/playwright projects.

-It includes three HTML pages with links, a form with different inputs and an iframe
+It includes three HTML pages with links, a form with different inputs and an iframe.

 ## Running the Project